code-a11ly/how-to-git-gitHub/quick-guide.md

 rmdir	“name of the folder”	// Remove Directory, it removes one existing directory with the
                                 // given name.

+touch new-file-name.smth	// creates a new file with the given name

+cat file-name	// shows the content of a file in the terminal

 Git commands